kaito881221/endgame-protocol/README.md

 11. Community: The Survivors' Network
 Endgame Protocol is not merely a collection of code.
 It is a powerful 'Survivors' Network' advancing towards a common goal.
 We believe in the power of transparent communication and collective intelligence, and all important discussions and decisions will be made together with our community.
-If you are ready to be the first to receive the latest project news, discuss strategies with other players, and build the future of SuFi together, join our official channels right now.
+If you are ready to be the first to receive the latest project news, discuss strategies with other players, and build the future of SurFi together, join our official channels right now.
 [Official Channel Links]
 •	Website: https://endgameprotocol.com
 o	The official hub where you can find all official project information, the whitepaper, and future features like staking and governance